 A crystal oscillator is located on the board.
 This oscillator permits precise selection of baud rate from 300 to 921,600 with the standard crystal oscillator.
 The standard crystal oscillator is used to generate two clock rates.
-One is a 1.8432MHz clock.
-The other is the 14.7456MHz clock which may be selected by installing the "X8" jumper.
+One is the standard 1.8432 MHz clock.
+If higher baud rates are required, a 14.7456MHz rate can be selected by jumper.